sofianhamiti/modular-smolagents/README.md

-# Agentic AI Project
+# SmolaAgents Examples

-A research assistant system built with [smolagents](https://github.com/huggingface/smolagents) that demonstrates autonomous AI agents working together to solve complex tasks.
-The system uses a supervisor-worker pattern where specialized agents collaborate to research topics and provide comprehensive answers to user queries.
+A collection of examples and utilities for building AI agents with [smolagents](https://github.com/huggingface/smolagents).
+This project demonstrates how to create, configure, and deploy autonomous AI agents for various tasks.

 ---